 -

-On the train's LED seat reservation displays above each seat:
+On the seat reservation display for each seat:

 ggf. reserviert - this means the train's on-board reservation system hasn't been updated with the latest information from the main DB reservation system.
 Usually all of the seats show this message if this happens.
 Seat reservations are still valid, but cannot be shown on the LED displays, so you can sit in these seats but you could be asked to move if someone shows up with a reservation.